Communities

 What would you do if your life depended on it.
 Esav was about to kill Yaakov, would you not employ 'optics' to save your life.
 I know a silly question.
 You would not, you would play by the book.

-rosends‭ wrote almost 3 years ago
+rosends‭ wrote about 3 years ago

 Where was Eisav about to kill Ya'akov?
 Both Avraham and Yitzchak also used trickery but in their cases, the text explicitly says it was to save their lives.

-interested‭ wrote almost 3 years ago
+interested‭ wrote about 3 years ago

 It says it in rashi on vayiro yaakov vayetser loi

-rosends‭ wrote almost 3 years ago
+rosends‭ wrote about 3 years ago

 rashi also says "כְּדֵי לְהַשְׂבִּיעַ עֵינוֹ שֶׁל אוֹתוֹ רָשָׁע וּלְתַוֵּהוּ עַל רִבּוּי הַדּוֹרוֹן:" so it was to satisfy greed, not avoid death

-interested‭ wrote almost 3 years ago
+interested‭ wrote about 3 years ago

 well of course it was to satisfy greed and thereby avoid death.
 If esav would be satisfied he wouldnt come to kill him.
 Not surprised this site gives upvotes for stupid posts, and downvotes for clever ones.
 No wonder no one ever looks at it.